kishan-job/React-Learning/ReactImpNote/useEffect.md

   );
 }

-3. Dependency Array with Values (runs when dependencies change) If you include values in the dependency array, the effect function will re-run whenever any of those values change between renders.
-This is similar to componentDidUpdate (but more controlled). import React, { useState, useEffect } from 'react';
+3. Dependency Array with Values (Runs When Dependencies Change) If you include specific values within the dependency array, the effect function will re-run whenever any of those values change between renders.
+This provides a more controlled approach, akin to componentDidUpdate. import React, { useState, useEffect } from 'react';

 function UserProfile({ userId }) {